Pick one this week, work on it during your rec games, and let it become automatic. Rome wasn't built in a day, and neither is a 5.0 game.

 Coach Jess from Athena Pickleball has a theory about why you keep losing pickleball games, and it's not because you need a better paddle or more court time.

 In her latest video, she breaks down six stubborn habits that intermediate and advanced players (3.0–4.0+) fall into without realizing it.
-These aren't flashy mistakes; they're the quiet, everyday decisions that cost you points in ways you might not even notice.
+These aren't flashy mistakes; they're the quiet, everyday decisions that become pickleball habits costing you points in ways you might not even notice.

 Love pickleball?
 Then you'll love our free newsletter.
 We send the latest news, tips, and highlights for free each week.